 Poof!
 Using this method, in less than two weeks most of our youngest children learned to use cursive writing.
 This was a giant savings in time spent "learning" penmanship.
 It wasn't a one year course.
 Simply connect the letters nicely.

 Or you can buy all our English Grammar worksheets in one bundle.
-Most have both a manuscript and a cursive version.
+Most exercises have both a modern manuscript print and a cursive handwriting worksheet.